nestjs/docs.nestjs.com/content/graphql/quick-start.md

 In the **code first** approach, you use decorators and TypeScript classes to generate the corresponding GraphQL schema.
 This approach is useful if you prefer to work exclusively with TypeScript and avoid context switching between language syntaxes.

-In the **schema first** approach, the source of truth is a GraphQL SDL (Schema Definition Language) SDL is a language-agnostic way to share schema files between different platforms.
+In the **schema first** approach, the source of truth is GraphQL SDL (Schema Definition Language) files.
+SDL is a language-agnostic way to share schema files between different platforms.
 Nest automatically generates your TypeScript definitions based on the GraphQL schemas (using either classes or interfaces) to reduce redundancy.

 #### Getting started with GraphQL & TypeScript